ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-1.x.md

 #### June 2018

-Pivot in Casper research from Casper FFG to full Casper and merging with sharding, due to challenges of implementing Casper FFG as a contract, and due to large overlap with Sharding research, as discussed at the [Core Dev Meeting 40](https://youtu.be/8-AZys80RrU?t=1819).
+Casper FFG research is merged with sharding due to challenges of implementing Casper FFG as a contract, and due to large overlap with Sharding research, as discussed at the [Core Dev Meeting 40](https://youtu.be/8-AZys80RrU?t=1819).

 #### October-November 2018, Devcon IV in Prague